 GLENN COTTER

-Read MoreGlenn is a member of the Suicide Prevention Australia Lived Experience Panel and a member of the Voices of Insight with Roses in the Ocean, along with being recognised in the Barbra Hocking Awards for work in ‘Suicide Prevention and for Services to the Community’ by Bega Valley Shire Council.
+Read MoreGlenn is a member of the Suicide Prevention Australia Lived Experience Panel and a member of the Voices of Insight with Roses in the Ocean, along with being recognised in the Barbara Hocking Awards for work in ‘Suicide Prevention and for Services to the Community’ by Bega Valley Shire Council as well as being nominated for an Australian Mental Health Prize in 2022.

 Glenn is passionate about the value of lived experience in suicide prevention and suicidal crisis counselling and has joined the Lived Experience Panel to help those in rural and regional areas have a voice.